MJ Melendez Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.34 team ERA that ranks 18th across all league pitching staffs.
+- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.34).

-- His most recent time out came on Thursday against the Washington Nationals, when the right-hander threw six innings, surrendering one earned run while allowing two hits.
+- His most recent time out came on Saturday against the Washington Nationals, when the right-hander tossed 2 1/3 innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.